 2. The discipline of action:

-Taking action is usually easy, taking the right type of action is not.
+Taking action is usually easy, but taking the right type of action is not.

 “Some things are in our control, while others are not.
 We control our opinion, choice, desire, aversion, and, in a word, everything of our own doing.
 We don’t control our body, property, reputation, position, and, in a word, everything not of our own doing.”Ryan Holiday on Right Action